 i.
 Athletes should avoid purchasing dietary supplements through the internet.

 ii.
 Athletes should exercise extreme caution regarding the use of any dietary supplement.
+Athletes must always make sure that the batch no. of the supplement which they will be consuming has been tested and confirmed that it is clean of prohibited substances.
 No guarantee can be provided that any particular supplement (vitamins, minerals, ergogenic aids and herbal remedies) is completely free from Prohibited Substances.

 iii.
 The use of any nutritional dietary supplement by an athlete is at his/her own risk.